How to Make Vegetable Broth Using Saved Kitchen Scraps

 If you haven’t added any salt yet, do so now.
 Start small (a pinch or so), and then taste your broth later once it’s nearly ready to be strained.
 Adjust salt and pepper to taste then if necessary.
 We added 2 tsp of salt for 4 quarts of water.

 Bring the ingredients to a boil, then reduce to a simmer.
 Partially cover the pot with a lid, leaving it cracked open on one side.
 Now, allow your homemade vegetable broth to simmer for a minimum of 30 minutes.
 We prefer to let it go for at least 45 minutes to an hour.
-The longer it simmers, the more flavor is extracted and concentrated!
+Much longer isn’t necessary though, and may make it taste more bitter.

 Step 4: Strain the Solids